 From inside, Kouga heard the hanyou's departure.
 Indecision filled him; he couldn't imagine anything tearing him away from this momentous moment, with Mrs. Higurashi's coldness melting away to gratitude as she looked over at him, but he knew Inu-Yasha was leaving for the final time.
 There would be no return.
 Planting one more kiss on Kagome's brow, he rose and exited, letting the cool night air swallow him and pull him away from his new family within.

 "Inu-Yasha!"
 His shout burst through the darkness.
 "Wait!"

-Red haori was already disappearing towards the village square.
-Kouga cursed and broke into a jog.
+Red haori was already disappearing towards the village square, and Kouga cursed, breaking into a jog.
 "Hold up!"
 He called again.

 Inu-Yasha ignored him, walking faster.

 "I know you can hear me!"
 His shout grew angry.
 "Don't be the one who stands in the way of everything I've always wanted again!"